charlesnmcdowell/Jackedin/Chapter_5_The_Panopticon_OS.md

 "It used to be just for tech bros," Imani explains, scrolling through a spreadsheet she’s built.
 "But look at this.
 The tools we used at the office?
 The ones that replaced us?
 We can use them too."

-"For what?"
-Maya asks, sipping her tea.
-"To build another Ouroboros?"
+"I don't know, Imani," Maya says, sipping her tea.
+"I'm not a tech wizard like Jaylen.
+I wouldn't know the first thing about setting up AI to run a business."

+"You don't need to be a wizard," Imani says, leaning forward.
+"Me and David have been deep-diving on this.
+It's plug-and-play now.
+The AI writes the code.
+The AI handles the logistics.
+You just need the vision."
+She pauses.
+"You used to talk about your dream gig, remember?
+Before the student loans hit.
+What was it?"

+Maya looks out the window.
+She thinks back to college.
+To the sketchbooks she filled with outfit ideas.
+To the thrill of finding a vintage Dior jacket in a bin in Paris during her study abroad.

+"Fashion," Maya says softly.
+"I wanted to travel.
+Source vintage pieces from all over the world.
+Tokyo, Milan, Houston.
+Just... curate beautiful things."

+"The Curated Closet," Imani says, typing it into the spreadsheet.
+"Global Thrift.
+High-end, sustainable, remote."

+"It's just a fantasy," Maya sighs.
+"I'd need capital.
+Inventory.
+A warehouse."

 "No," Imani grins.
-"To build an exit ramp.
-Look at your apartment, Maya.
-You have the eye.
-You know vintage.
-You know style.
-What if we started our own thing?
-A curated thrift shop.
-High-end, sustainable fashion."

-"Imani, we don't have capital.
-We don't have a team."

-"We don't need a team," Imani taps the screen.
-"I used an open-source agent to build the website this morning.
+"You need a laptop and a plane ticket.
+I used an open-source agent to build the website this morning.
 It took ten minutes.
-I found another one that handles inventory management and shipping labels automatically.
+I found another one that handles drop-shipping and inventory management automatically.
 The barriers are gone, Maya.
 The same tech that fired me can make us free."

 Maya looks at the screen. *The Curated Closet.
 Global Sourcing.*